Adaptable TeaStore: Adaptable TeaStore

 We now move to present a set of scenarios designed to evaluate a system's ability to adapt across various operational challenges.
-Each scenario tests specific capabilities of the models, techniques, and tools under consideration: from handling infrastructure failures to responding to security threats and managing resource constraints.
+Each scenario tests specific capabilities of a given technology for managing adaptation, from handling infrastructure failures to responding to security threats and handling resource constraints.
 The scenarios cover different basic aspects.
-They can be combined to test the capability for the adaptation to sophisticated multi-cause events.
+They can be combined to form sophisticated multi-cause scenarios for deeper evaluation of adaptation capabilities of the system.

-\subsection{Database Unavailable}
+\subsubsection{Database Unavailable}

 The system is deployed in a barebone configuration with only local services.
 The queries to the local database start to timeout and the WebUI becomes unresponsive.
 The WebUI adapts to avoid querying the database and show a maintenance message while the system restarts the database service.
 Once the database is back online the WebUI resumes normal operation.